 Isn’t that red color of pure homemade tomato puree looking amazing?
 It’s stunning to me.
 And this feeling of accomplishment is exactly the reason for which I take all this pain to make tomato puree at home!
 Yes, you have to agree that making tomato puree at home takes a lot of effort and patience, but the final result is outstanding.
 Like the saying goes – “every good thing comes for a price”, which holds good even for making a basic tomato puree which forms the base of so many delicious recipes.
 You can easily buy a pack of ready-made tomato puree from the grocery store and it will also taste nice [I mean, I was doing the same for so many years!], but making tomato puree from scratch at home is a divine feeling and you will surely agree if you had done it even at least once.

 Any homemade stuff is definitely the healthiest choice devoid of any preservative and unknown chemicals.
 So if you want to make that healthy decision, go ahead and give yourself this pain to gain something extremely beneficial!
-But just don’t forget to make a large batch of homemade tomato puree which you can refrigerate and use for few weeks!
+But just don’t forget to make a large batch of homemade tomato puree which you can freeze and use for few weeks!
 All your Indian curries will be a breeze when you have the homemade tomato puree handy!
 Enjoy!

 Also check out my video recipe of basic tomato sauce from fresh San Marzano tomato!